ibbatta/readme-generator/README.md

 The tools will look for the **name**, **version**, **description**, **respository**, **author**, **engines**, **dependencies** and **contributors** data inside you package.json and then will generate the README.md file based on that informations.

-Due to this tool was create mainly for node based project it will take the package.json by default.\
+Due to this reason, this tool was create mainly for a node based project as it will take the package.json by default.\
-If you project doesn't have a package.json, you can specify another json file.
+If your project doesn't have a package.json, you can specify another json file.

 _NOTE_: To generate a complete `README.md`, be sure that the structure of your package.json (or you entry file) looks like this: